rome/tools/website/src/_includes/docs/getting-started.md

 Rome works on Linux, macOS, and Windows operative systems.

-On macOS, both M1 (arm64) and Intel (x64) executables are provided.
-On Linux and Windows, only x64 is supported.
+On macOS, Linux and Windows we both support x64 and ARM architectures.

 Install Rome using any of the following installation methods.